Your things that last

 If you’ve been following Buy Me Once closely, you’ll know that this last little while has been a period of change.
 We have been working with our customers to try and better understand and communicate the power of long-lasting products.

 One of the things we did was to put together a survey.
 We asked directly: what are the products you love the most?
 We wanted to know how long your things had lasted, why you thought they lasted so long, and what those products meant to you.

 The stories we received blew us away.
 They have helped to redefine what Buy Me Once is about, and inspired each member of our team.
 When we made our first ever ad this year, the animator used the stories for inspiration.
 When researching products, we have had your words echoing in our ears.
-As westart to think about Christmas, we will be imagining the family scenes so tenderly described.

 Before we delve into some of your stories, we’d like to share some statistics:

 Not surprisingly to us, it was a cast iron frying pan.
 Cassandra said it was a family heirloom from her grandmother that had been looked after and seasoned with care.
 She reckons she uses it around 15 times a week, even now.
 Over 80 years, that works out to over 60,000 uses.
 That’s a lot of meals, and a lot of memories.